straubt1/sentinel-agent-functions/README.md

 ## Sentinel

-Rather than call the agent function directly, I wrapped things in a repeatable way using `./functions/agent-functions.sentinel`.
+Rather than call the agent functions directly, I wrapped things in a repeatable way using `./functions/agent-functions.sentinel`.
+This should allow for each portability and keep the data transformation complexities centralized.
+The policy code will call these functions like any other, abstracting away the implementation.

-This function does have some local variables to help with extensibility.
+This function file does have some local variables to help with extensibility.

 An example using the `timeNow` function: